29 Native Plants For North Carolina Gardens

 hardiness-zones hardiness zones 6 to 12

-If you are interested in gardening with native plants, don’t forget about native shrubs.
+If you are interested in gardening with North Carolina native plants, don’t forget about native shrubs.
 There are many native shrubs that make excellent additions to a home landscape, and American beautyberry is the perfect example.

 This plant is both attractive and easy to grow.
 It also looks great when incorporated into a wildlife garden, as a stand-alone shrub, or grown as part of a hedge.